sreejitharajesh/Coding-assignment/README.md

 3. Update the config file with preferred credentials.

 Pre-requisites:
-Python should be installed in the machine.
+1. Python should be installed in the machine.
+2. Playwright should be installed in the machine